 This is the markup for event pages that are specific to musical concerts or art exhibitions.
 The name of the event and its location can be displayed but no information that indicates the price of the tickets or any discounts.
+For example, an art events website can include events markup to give extra information to help search engines better understand the specific details around their exhibitions.
 This markup cannot be used on products or services, for example, no trip packages or clothing sales.

 This markup helps identify businesses and organizations as local.
 It helps Google understand the places mentioned on your site, reviews and other content such as contact information.

 When a web page consists of song information such as lyrics or playlists from albums, this markup allows for a quick preview of the song lists in the search snippets.
 Users can directly click on the song link to listen to songs.
 A sample rich snippet is shown below:

 The set of structured data discussed above would work well for Google but not necessarily for other search engines.
 Hence, two years after introducing rich snippets, Google and other search engines such as Bing, Yahoo and Yandex (a Russian Search Engine) got together to agree upon a common set of microdata vocabulary called Schema.org.
 As discussed earlier, the structured markup standard of using microdata is much preferred compared to others like microformat and RDFa.
 This is because Schema.org is a microdata vocabulary.
 It is not the language in itself; it depends on the microdata language.
 Besides this, many modern web browsers support microdata, which is all the more reason to use microdata markup on your website.
 Click here to see the various types of Schema.org vocabularies.

 "Microdata strikes a balance between the extensibility of RDFa and the simplicity of microformats, so this is the format that we've gone with."